Hispanic, Portuguese and Latin American StudiesFind a programme

 |Open to international students||Yes|

-We hold an annual postgraduate conference under this core theme of Nature of Connections with internal and external postgraduate speakers and an external guest speaker.
+We hold an annual postgraduate conference under this core theme of the nature of connections, with internal and external postgraduate speakers and an external guest speaker.

 Fees quoted are provisional, per annum and subject to annual increase.